How can you live more fully into your own divine light?

 I have strong roots in Modern Orthodox Judaism, and have also pursued an interest in many other religious traditions, including Buddhism, Christianity, Sufism and Unitarian Universalism.
 I hold a BA from Princeton University in Religion and a PhD from the University of Pennsylvania in Rabbinic Literature.

-Spiritual counseling is a cross-disciplinary field.
-I bring tools and skills, education and experience from the following other modalities into my work as a Spiritual Counselor: Internal Family Systems (IFS), Focusing, mindfulness and Mindful Self Compassion (MSC), person centered therapy and Buddhist therapeutic approaches.
+Spiritual guidance is a cross-disciplinary field.
+I bring tools and skills, education and experience from the following other modalities into my work as a Spiritual Guide: Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT), Focusing, mindfulness and Mindful Self Compassion (MSC), person centered therapy and Buddhist therapeutic approaches.

 Sessions: I offer one hour sessions on zoom or in person.
-Spiritual counseling is usually done once every four weeks, but frequency is flexible based on your needs.
+Frequency is flexible based on your needs, anywhere from once a week to once or month.
 Fees are on a sliding scale.
 Please contact me for the current range.
 An initial 30-minute consultation to determine if this is the right fit for you is offered free of charge.